onap/clamp/docs/index.rst

 Delivery
 --------
 CLAMP component is composed of a UI layer and a BackEnd layer and packaged into a single container.
-CLAMP also requires a database instance with 2 DB, it uses MariaDB.
+CLAMP also requires a database instance with 1 DB, it uses MariaDB.
+CLAMP also uses an ELK stack (Elastic Search, Logstash and Kibana) for the Dashboard.

 .. blockdiag::